 This journal article appeared originally in the Ohio Journal of School Mathematics vol. 67 Spring 2013, pages 12-19.

 Bostic, Jonathan and Matney, Gabriel T., "Overcoming a Common Storm: Designing Professional Development for Teachers Implementing the Common Core" (2013).
-School of Teaching and Learning Faculty Publications.
+Teaching and Learning Faculty Publications.
 1.

 Ohio Journal of School Mathematics